Tag Archive | broccoli ‘Happy Rich’

 Roots

 Growers use pots and market packs of various sizes, including small 9-cell packs, 4-cell packs, 2″ peat pots and 4″ plastic pots.
-The smaller the root ball, the more carefully you will have to monitor the care.
+A smaller root ball needs more careful monitoring while the plant becomes established.

 An important step before planting is to rough up the outside of the root ball (photos, above).
 This slightly injures the inner root layer called the pericycle, stimulating the plant to quickly send out new lateral roots into the soil.
 Be careful not to so severely damage the root system that the plant can’t supply water to the leaves on a hot, sunny day.
 Do this for every plant that is about to be repotted or planted into the garden.